 What Are The Different Types Of Packaging Materials?

-When first entering into the world of packaging for your products, there are many items to consider and educate yourself about.
+Are you entering the world of product packaging?
+If so, there are many items to consider and educate yourself on.
 One of the essential things to consider during this time is choosing the right type of packaging materials.

-When you are looking to package a product, you need to decide which type of material you will package your products in.
-But what material should you choose?
+When you are looking to package a product, you need to decide which type of material you want to use.
+But, what material should you choose?
 Plastic, metal, cardboard, paperboard, foil, shrink film, bio-plastics, boxes, clamshells, or something else?

-Once you have explored your options, then you can choose the best material(s) for your packaging needs.
-In order to do this, you need to understand which materials are appropriate for your applications.
+Once you have explored your options, you can choose the best material(s) for your packaging needs.
+But, you need to understand which supplies are appropriate for your applications.

-Well, as luck would have it, Industrial Packaging has been selling, running, and consulting on packaging materials for generations.
-We know the realm of packaging materials inside and out.
-We can help you identify the packaging materials that are currently available and which one is right for you and your products.
+Industrial Packaging has been selling, running, and consulting on packaging materials for generations.
+We know the entire realm of packaging materials inside and out.

-This article will show you the most popular types of packaging materials currently on the market.
-We will help you understand each option so that you can make an educated decision on which material would be best suited for your product's packaging.
+This article will show you some of the packaging materials currently available.
+We will help you understand each option.
+Then, you can make an educated decision on which material is suitable for your products.

-We’re going to dive into each of the different types of packaging materials below.
-Each section will detail what the packaging material is made out of and when it’s best to use.
+We're going to dive into several different types of packaging materials below.
+Each section will detail what the packaging material is made of and when it's best to use.

 Corrugated boxes are a staple of the packaging industry.
-For generations, corrugated boxes have been a go-to packaging product used to package hundreds of thousands, perhaps even millions, of products on packaging lines worldwide.
+For generations, corrugated boxes have been a go-to packaging material.
+They are used for packaging tons of products on packaging lines worldwide.

-Corrugated boxes are often purchased pre-formed into the traditional square or rectangular box shape.
+Corrugated boxes are often purchased preformed into a traditional rectangular box shape.
 Then again, they may arrive in flat stacks, in which case, the boxes must be put together by hand.

 Corrugated boxes are often used for packaging applications in tandem with case erectors.
 Case erectors are a type of packaging machinery.
 People use these machines to form flat cardboard into a traditional box shape.
 The boxes are then used for packaging and shipping products.

 Corrugated boxes are made from (you guessed it) corrugated cardboard.

-Corrugated cardboard is a packaging material made out of a corrugated sheet of fiberboard that has been fluted.
-Generally speaking, corrugated cardboard is made from one or multiple boards of flat fiberboard.
+Corrugated cardboard is a packaging material made out of fiberboard.
+Generally speaking, corrugated cardboard is made from one or multiple types of fiberboard.
 Corrugated cardboard is created via a process called fluted lamination (AKA: corrugation).

-Corrugated cardboard is sometimes referred to as corrugated fiberboard as cardboard can technically be any heavy-duty paper-pulp based boarding material.
+Corrugated cardboard is sometimes referred to as corrugated fiberboard.
+Cardboard can technically be any heavy-duty paper-pulp-based boarding material.

-Items commonly packaged in corrugated boxes include items such as: electronics, DVDs, consumer goods and pre-packaged food items like cereal, chips and cookies.
-If you want to learn more about corrugated boxes, please visit our learning center.
+Items commonly packaged in corrugated boxes include electronics, DVDs, consumer goods, and pre-packaged food items like cereal, chips, and cookies.

 Stretch film is one of the most common packaging materials in the world.
-Companies that have a shipping department with a warehouse are almost always using stretch film to contain their products on pallets before shipping.
+Companies that have a shipping department are almost always using stretch film.
+They use it to contain their products on pallets before shipping.

 This is done to protect products from collapse or damage during the shipping process.
 Stretch film achieves this goal with what is called "load containment."

 There are various types of stretch wrap material currently available.
-Each one is made for specific applications which are meant for either hand or machine stretch applications.
+Each one is made for specific applications.
 These types of film include:

 - Machine Stretch